 - And Manchester United Football club created an AR experience that enabled fans to sit with the coach.

 Why is Augmented Reality Important?

 There are a few key advantages to augmented reality, but one of the most important is usability.
 True AR interfaces provide an intuitive and elegant user experience for a variety of services and technologies.
-As touchless interfaces become more versatile, AR applications can be paired with them to create truly innovative methods of interaction and make existing data and systems far more user friendly than they are today.
+As touchless interfaces become more versatile, AR applications can be paired with them to create truly innovative methods of interaction and make existing data and systems far more user-friendly than they are today.

-For decades, digital interfaces have been limited by the amount of data and interactive elements that can be presented upon a single screen.
+For decades, digital interfaces have been limited by the amount of data and interactive elements that can be presented on a single screen.
 With AR applications, however, those elements can be displayed in a variety of innovative ways that make them much easier to manage and understand.
 The technology is already redefining the way people interact with digital applications, and it will only become more intuitive and efficient in the future.

 Top 7 Augmented Reality Trends for 2023